-· Meet or exceed all local, state, and federal security and law enforcement requirements
+• Meet or exceed all local, state, and federal security and law enforcement requirements o The VPA security force will ensure a safe, secure, and competitive environment by aggressively implementing a holistic approach to security and law enforcement.

 Security services will implement strategies to meet or exceed all local, state, and federal security and law enforcement requirements.